-The average person changes jobs 10 to 15 times over the course of their career.
+The average person changes jobs 10 to 15 times over the course of their career the median number of years an employee with their employer was 4.1 years in January 2020.
 The Department of Labor doesn’t track how often people change to an entirely new career, however—and the reason why will give you hope for your own career change.

 In short, the Bureau of Labor Statistics doesn’t track career changes because there’s no real consensus about what it means to change careers.
 Why?
 Because many of these transitions are subtle, gradual shifts, not abrupt leaps into the unknown.
 You don’t need to change your working life entirely, all at once, to embark on a new career path.